2raj2raj/bitcoin-educational-content/courses/btc204/en.md

 We think about it less, but certain human behaviors are recognizable on-chain.
 Perhaps the most useful aspect of an analysis is your sleep pattern.
 Yes, when you sleep, you don't broadcast Bitcoin transactions.
 But you generally sleep at roughly the same time.
 This is why it's common practice to use temporal analysis in blockchain analysis.
 Quite simply, this is a census of the times at which a given entity's transactions are broadcast to the Bitcoin network.
 By analyzing these temporal patterns, we can deduce a wealth of information.

 First of all, a temporal analysis can sometimes identify the nature of the traced entity.
-If we observe that transactions are broadcast consistently over 24 hours, this will indicate a high level of economic activity.
+If we observe that transactions are broadcast consistently over a 24-hour period, this will indicate a high level of economic activity.
 The entity behind these transactions is likely to be a company, potentially international and perhaps with automated in-house procedures.

 For example, [I recognized this pattern a few months ago](https://twitter.com/Loic_Pandul/status/1701127409712452072) when analyzing [the transaction that had mistakenly allocated 19 bitcoins in fees](https://mempool.space/tx/d5392d474b4c436e1c9d1f4ff4be5f5f9bb0eb2e26b61d2781751474b7e870fd).
 A simple temporal analysis enabled me to hypothesize that we were dealing with an automated service, and therefore likely with a large entity, such as an exchange platform.

 Indeed, a few days later, it was discovered that the funds belonged to PayPal via the Paxos exchange platform.

-On the contrary, if we observe that the temporal pattern is spread over 16 specific hours, then we can estimate that we're dealing with an individual user, or perhaps a local company, depending on the volumes exchanged.
+On the contrary, if we observe that the temporal pattern spans 16 specific hours, then we can estimate that we're dealing with an individual user, or perhaps a local company, depending on the volumes exchanged.

 Beyond the nature of the entity observed, the temporal pattern can also tell us approximately where the user is located, thanks to time zones.
 In this way, we can match other transactions and utilize their timestamps as an additional heuristic to enhance our analysis.